ucam-department-of-psychiatry/camcops/docs/source/to_do.rst

 - :ref:`Childhood Trauma Questionnaire, Short Form (CTQ-SF) <ctqsf>`

-  .. todo:: IN PROGRESS +++ a/w permission clarification
+  .. todo:: IN PROGRESS +++ a/w funding before proceeding

 **To be prioritized**